akaseahawk/ArtOfDataScience2016/Draft/final_report.md

 Our dataset is taken from the 2011 *M. musculus* V1 dataset from *Network anatomy and in vivo physiology of visual cortical neurons* (Bock et al)<sup id="r-dbock">[1](f-dbock)</sup>.
 The raw dataset was over 30 TB and was further processed resulting in an EM volume representation of the data.
 Our synaptic density data is a result of downsampling the EM data through synapse characterization algorithms and spatial reduction.
 Our dataset consists of (x,y,z) coordinates, the number of synapses at that point and the unmasked value for that region.

 ### Significance
 Synapse connectivity is vital to understanding neural circuits in the cerebral cortex.
-Synaptic density may be an indicator for the network of neurons in the cortex.
+Synaptic density may be a strong indicator characteristics of neuron networks in the cortex.
 Specifically, patterns in synaptic density can illuminate features within cortical layers and throughout cortical layers that may be significant to understanding the overall structure of the cortex.
 Combined with information about neural functioning, an understanding of cortical structure may be useful for studying etiology of mental illnesses with known cortical defects as well as diseases that plague the cerebral cortex.
+With our data,  we can analyze the spatial distribution of synapses in a sample of the cerebral cortex with the goal of understanding synaptic density patterns within the cortex.

 ### Scientific Questioning
 We will discuss our analysis of the synapse density data, starting with exploratory and descriptive analysis, through hypothesis testing and regression, and ending with extended exploratory analysis inspired by previous results.
 The questions posed are followed by their outcomes.